-Outside events again conspired to distort the true picture of the state of the British-owned motor industry, namely the 1973 Oil Crisis sparked off by the October Arab-Israeli Yom Kippur war.
-In Britain this resulted in car sales dropping by 30 per cent as Lord Stokes was wont to point out but, in reality, this meant a return to the more normal level seen before the ‘Barber Boom’.
+Outside events again conspired to distort the true picture of the state of the British-owned motor industry, namely the 1973 Energy Crisis sparked off by the October Arab-Israeli Yom Kippur War.
+In Britain, this resulted in car sales dropping by 30 per cent as Lord Stokes was wont to point out but, in reality, this meant a return to the more normal level seen before the ‘Barber Boom’.
 Indeed, UK car sales in the 1970s, even in what seemed the darkest moments, were all well above the kind of levels seen during the 1960s.

 However, with a decline in the appeal of its model range, BLMC found that its market share began an inexorable downturn and the 40 per cent market share it had attained in 1971 was now pie in the sky.
 The colourful chrome-endowed, badge-engineered BMC models of the 1960s had given way to bland Leyland-ised cars available in a new range of dull colours including the infamous British Leyland beige.